 Feedback on teaching

 You will have the opportunity to provide feedback on all the teaching you receive from all your tutors each term.
 Tutors value your perspective and want to know what they can do to help support your learning.
-The Senior Tutor will send an anonymous tutorial feedback questionnaire by email to you at the end of each term, and will review all tutorial feedback and will discuss any issue raised by more than one student with the Tutor concerned.
+The Academic Registrar will send an anonymous tutorial feedback questionnaire by email to you at the end of each term, and will review all tutorial feedback and will discuss any issue raised by more than one student with the Tutor concerned.
 Copies of all comments are sent on to the Tutors concerned.
 Feedback which is positive and serves to reinforce good practice is also welcome.
 If you have a problem with an Academic Tutor, you should contact your Personal Tutor.
 If you have a problem with your Personal Tutor, you should approach the Senior Tutor.

 Collections are termly College examinations set by your Tutors.
-Collection papers typically contain questions from recent University examinations, and they are completed under examination conditions on Wednesday, Thursday, Friday or Saturday of 0th week of each term.
+Collection papers typically contain questions from recent University examinations, and they are completed under examination conditions on Thursday and Friday of 0th week of each term.
 Collections will help you to evaluate your progress relative to any upcoming examinations and give you valuable practice in writing under timed conditions.
 You are expected to attend and to prepare well for these examinations.
 You can expect your Tutors to mark and return papers by the end of 3rd week of that same term.
 You can also expect feedback in a form that allows you to predict how well you will do in (or how much more work is required for) University examinations.

 Your Personal Tutor is responsible for organising your academic programme and for keeping your progress under review.
 You can expect to meet your Personal Tutor routinely twice a term: once at the beginning, and once at the end of term.
 Your Personal Tutor will meet with you at other times on request.
 The start-of-term meeting (normally in 0th week) will ensure that you know which tutorials and classes have been arranged for you in that term, whom your Tutor(s) will be and which lectures and classes you should attend.